Next AI CMO lunch: April 28, 2026 · San FranciscoAI CMO lunch · Apr 28 · SFReserve your seat →

 Start by first copying the file to Claude: 'www-sample-com_forms.json'

 Claude will ask for file access permission the first time.
 Grant it, then let it work.
-You'll see it confirm that the file has been copied over and is ready to go.
+You will see it confirm that the file has been copied over and is ready to go.

 Step 3: Explore the Data